bedonbosco/NLP/[WIP]-Train-Vietnamese-Dependency-Parsing.md

-In this work, we build a Vietnamese Dependency Parser using Biaffine Attention in a graph-based dependency parser.
+In this work, we build a Vietnamese Dependency Parser using Biaffine Attention in a graph-based dependency parser on VLSP 2020 Dependency Parsing dataset.

-### Training Data

-VLSP 2020 Dataset

-Train: 8151 sentences, Test: 1122 sentences

 ### Models Description